MarcosBianchii/3-Neuron-Perceptron-Logic-Gate/README.md

 | 1  | 0  | 1 |
 | 1  | 1  | 0 |

-It is not possible to learn the XOR gate using a single neuron.
+It is not possible to learn the XOR gate using a single neuron (unless using a different activation function).
 However, it is possible to learn it using at least 3.